aiven/devportal/docs/products/clickhouse/concepts/features-overview.rst

 Devops-friendly tools
 ---------------------

-* Automation - AivenTerraform provider helps you automate orchestration of your ClickHouse clusters with ease.
+* Automation - `Aiven Provider for Terraform <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_ helps you automate the orchestration of your ClickHouse clusters.

-* Command-line tooling - Aiven client provides greater flexibility of use for proficient administrators allowing scripting of repetitive actions with ease.
+* Command-line tooling - :doc:`Aiven CLI </docs/tools/cli>` client provides greater flexibility of use for proficient administrators allowing scripting repetitive actions with ease.

-* REST APIs - Aiven APIs allow you to manage Aiven resources in a programmatic way using HTTP requests.
-All functionality available via Aiven Console is also available via APIs enabling you to build custom integrations with ClickHouse and the Aiven platform.
+* REST APIs - :doc:`Aiven APIs </docs/tools/api>` allow you to manage Aiven resources in a programmatic way using HTTP requests.
+The whole functionality available via Aiven Console is also available via APIs enabling you to build custom integrations with ClickHouse and the Aiven platform.